Murder, mayhem, opinions, and food.

 Claire M. Johnson graduated from the University of California, Berkeley, with a B.A. in history.
 Upon applying to graduate school for a PhD in history, she received a letter congratulating her upon being accepted, and, by the way, academic positions were thin on the ground, as in none.
 Switching gears, she indulged in a lifelong passion for making and eating desserts.
 After completing the professional chef program at San Francisco's California Culinary Academy in 1983, she worked as a pastry chef for eight years during the height of the food revolution.
 The passion and frenzied pace characterizing the food scene in the 1980s are well documented in Ms. Johnson's first novel, Beat Until Stiff, for which she won the 1999 Domestic Writers Grant.
 This book was nominated for an Agatha for Best First Novel and was a Booksense pick.
 The second novel in this series, Roux Morgue, received a starred review from Publishers Weekly.

-Reviews for Beat Until Stiff
+Beat Until Stiff

 "Mary Ryan, feisty pastry chef at American Fare, a trendy San Francisco restaurant, finds murder on the menu in Johnson's delicious debut, which mixes an unglamorized, behind-the-scenes view of the upscale restaurant trade with a plot replete with well-timed shocks...
 The restaurant business--its food, financing and philosophy--is here in all its complexity for discriminating mystery palates." --Publishers Weekly